goudreinette/blog/source/posts/2017-05-03-writing-a-lisp-spit-and-slurp.md

+---
-    Title: Writing a Lisp: spit and slurp
+title: 'Writing a Lisp: spit and slurp'
-    Date: 2017-05-03T13:02:48
+tags:
-    Tags: Writing a Lisp, Haskell
+    - Writing a Lisp
+    - Haskell
+---

 To make my Lisp a more useful language, and to pave the road for a module system and package manager, I added the capability of performing IO.